Tŷ Hafan: Events

 Tŷ Hafan hosts a series of annual fundraising events, including the Welsh Three Peaks, the Rainbow Run and the Taff Trail Cycle Challenge.

-Patron and celebrity ambassadors
+Patrons and celebrity ambassadors

-The Prince of Wales became patron in 2001.
+Charles, Prince of Wales (later King Charles III) became patron in 2001.
+Catherine, Princess of Wales became patron in 2025.

-Current celebrity ambassadors are actor Michael Sheen, Welsh rugby international Leigh Halfpenny and TV presenters and journalists Rhodri and Lucy Owen.
+Celebrity ambassadors have included the actor Michael Sheen, the Welsh rugby player Leigh Halfpenny and the television presenters and journalists Rhodri and Lucy Owen.

 Crackerjackpot hospice lottery

 Crackerjackpot Lottery in support of Tŷ Hafan, is the largest hospice lottery in the UK.

 The weekly top prize is £2,000, with a rollover jackpot of £12,000.

 Publications and reports

 Tŷ Hafan produces a variety of publications, including Insight, a bi-annual academic journal that aims to share best practice in children's palliative care, and their Annual Review, which outlines key achievements and offers an overview of the different aspects of the service Tŷ Hafan provides.

 An inspection report by Health Inspectorate Wales was conducted in March 2012.